onuralpArsln/stellarSoroban/ReadME.md

 in our case run

 ```
-stellar opt --help
+stellar contract optimize  --help

 ```

+This is a rule of thumb you can check with --help to see if your command chain is installed.

-if there is command as opt you need to run
+if there is no command as you need to run

 ```
 cargo install --locked stellar-cli --features opt
 ```
+It might say `Ignored package `stellar-cli v21.5.0` is already installed, use --force to override` this means you already have it installed do not `--force`  it.

 ---